Timer Start Node

 Edit

-Takes you to the Edit Timer Start Event window, where you can configure related settings.
+Takes you to the Edit Timer Start Event window.
+Use the drop-down to access additional actions.

 Activates the workflow, placing it into a running state.
 Once you start the node, the workflow repeats at the relative or exact time.
 The workflow runs on that interval until you click Stop.